DeloitteAU/react-habitat/README.md

 ## Compatibility

 - Supports Browsers IE9+ and all the evergreens.
-(IE9-11 will require an "Object.assign" [Pollyfill](https://babeljs.io/docs/usage/polyfill/))
 - ES5, ES6/7 & TypeScript
 - React v15 and up

+IE9-11 will require an "Object.assign" [Pollyfill](https://babeljs.io/docs/usage/polyfill/)
+IE9-10 will optionally require an MutationObserver [Pollyfill](https://github.com/megawac/MutationObserver.js/tree/master) if you want dynamic node support.

 We highly recommend you use something like [WebPack](https://webpack.github.io/) or [Browserify](http://browserify.org/) when using this framework.